dougeby/IntuneDocs/InTuneDocs/EndUser/what-happens-if-you-unenroll-your-device-from-intune-windows.md

 -   Any settings that were changed on your device when you added it (for example, disabling the camera) no longer apply.

 -   Your computer no longer receives automatic software updates or antivirus software updates from the Intune service.
-However, depending on how it is set up, your computer might still receive updates from the Windows Server Update Services, Windows Update, or Microsoft Update.
+But, depending on how it is set up, your computer might still receive updates from the Windows Server Update Services, Windows Update, or Microsoft Update.

 In addition, for Windows 8.1: